 A. Yes.
 International Units are subject to the General Rules of the Association.
 13. I'm a referee; do I have to check all players' mouths before a game to ensure compliance?
+Páire an Chrócaigh Baile Átha Cliath 3 Guthán +353 1 865 8610 www.learning.gaa.ie/mouthguards

-A. Referees will not be expected to individually check players before a game; however, if a referee notices that a player is not wearing a mouthguard, he should caution the player and if the player still refuses to wear one, he should be sent off.
-14. Which type of mouthguard should I purchase?
+A. Referees are not be expected to individually check players before a game; however, if a referee notices that a player is not wearing a mouthguard, he should caution the player and if the player still refuses to wear one, he should be sent off.
+14. I currently wear orthodontic braces, what are my options?